Sam Crossland · 1st May 2025

 Code coverage check

-The next step is to prevent never-completing status checks from appearing on pull requests (PRs) that monitor PR checks.
+This step is optional depending on your configuration, but it will help prevent never-completing status checks from appearing on pull requests (PRs) that monitor PR checks.

 We need to turn off a feature that can cause never-completing status checks to appear against PRs in Gearset or other tools watching the PR for checks.